awsdocs/amazon-ec2-user-guide/doc_source/ebs-detaching-volume.md

 You can reattach a volume that you detached \(without unmounting it\), but it might not get the same mount point\.
 If there were writes to the volume in progress when it was detached, the data on the volume might be out of sync\.

+You can get directions for volumes on a Windows instance from [Detaching a volume from a Windows instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ebs-detaching-volume.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 **To detach an EBS volume using the console**

-1. Use the following command to unmount the `/dev/sdh` device\.
+1. From your Linux instance, use the following command to unmount the `/dev/sdh` device\.

    ```
    [ec2-user ~]$ umount -d /dev/sdh